thinkclay/rails_admin_place_field/README.md

 For different configurations, rails_admin_place_field can be configured with the following:

-- `longitude_field` - the name of the longitude field that forms the the co-ordinate with the latitude field specified.
+- `longitude_field` - the name of the longitude field that forms the co-ordinate with the latitude field specified.
 Defaults to "longitude"
 - `google_api_key` - if you use a Google Maps API Key, it can be specified here, otherwise the maps will do limited lookups without a key
 - `foursquare_api_key` - this api will be disabled until a valid key is provided
 - `places_api_key` - this api will be disabled until a valid key is provided